GoogleCloudPlatform/cloud-opensource-java/DECLARING_DEPENDENCIES.md

    you see multiple versions of the library's artifacts

 Note that there will not necessarily be a BOM available at the version you need.
-See the Library reference section below for the first available version of each BOM.
+See the BOM reference section below for the first available version of each BOM.

 ## BOM reference